W h a t i s a m e m e ?

 - Would you use any of the elements of this meme in your own?

-- Are you inspired to take any sort of reaction as a result of this piece?
+- Are you inspired to take any sort of action as a result of this piece?

 |